 2. The Cell Provider Changes the Terms of the Contract

 If your cell carrier changes the terms of the contract you signed, you can cancel your contract without paying any early termination fees.
 Many states require cell phone companies to give customers advance notice of contract changes which could increase the cost or extend the length of the contract.
 These cell phone companies must get consent from their customers before increasing the cost or extending the length of contract.
 This is only fair; why should you have to uphold the new terms of a contract you did not originally agree to?

-On Jan 1, 2008, Sprint changed their terms of service and you can cancel your Sprint contract without any fees.
 Note: Cell providers are required to notify you of these changes to their contract terms, but they are often buried in small print within your bill.

 There are 2 ways you can do this.
 The first is if you transfer your cell phone contract to someone you know.
 I called Verizon the other day to determine how to do this.
 The process is free, easy to accomplish, and can be done over the phone in 20 minutes if both people are there together.

 Here is what to do: Ask to do an Assumption of Liability; this legally transfers the remaining terms on the contract to another person.
 The cell provider’s customer service representative (CSR) will send a copy of the contract terms and the other person has to read over these and verify they have read them.
 From there the CSR asks the person assuming the contract a few questions, verifies their SSN and some other information, and completes the deal.
 The minutes and bill are prorated between the two individuals.
 Keep in mind your bill has to be current and the other person must be at least 18 years of age or older.
 A credit check for the person assuming the contract will also be done.